dicusa/ecommerce_fullstack/README.md

    Frontend: Open a browser and navigate to http://localhost:3000 for the React frontend.
    Backend: The backend API (Spring Boot) will be running at http://localhost:8080.
+   Admin Panel: The admin panel will be running at http://localhost:3001.
    Database: The MySQL database will be accessible at localhost:3306.
    Verify the database: You can connect to the MySQL database using a MySQL client like DBeaver or MySQL Workbench with the following credentials: